Thursday, October 10, 2024

 Marc Chagall, The War

 In a world devastated by war, beauty is a privilege.
 Recently, my youngest child came to me and asked for a list of books on the history of antisemitism in Europe.
 Tears welled in her eyes.
 I asked her if something had happened.
 Tragically, something had happened.
-Her Egyptian friend was grieving a relative who had died in an Israeli airstrike.
+Someone dear to her was grieving a friend who had died in an Israeli airstrike.
 He was sad and angry.
 He had very little context for Israel’s actions.
 The history of the Jews in Europe was not something his family talked about; nor was the scope of antisemitism taught in school.
 He wanted to understand.
 I told my youngest to tell her friend that I would keep him in my prayers.

 I then drew up the list of books, though I found doing so deeply troubling.
 What in those books could help that boy?
 If the world were other, I would not tell him about the 1946 Kielce Pogrom.
 I would share with him everything I have learned on my journey from being a person of Jewish heritage to a Jewish person.
 The great joy we take in creation and renewal–and a life in which we make a conscious, many times difficult decision, to commit each and every day to gratitude and service even in the darkest of times.